 A good website maintenance plan for WordPress should include these necessary updates.

 Ask the company if they do backups before they push the update button.

 This is really important.
 If something goes wrong they will easily be able to revert back to the saved version.

-This is probably the most common problem that happen to millions of websites without the website owner ever knowing.
+This is probably the most common problem that happens to millions of websites without the website owner ever knowing.

-Malware comes in many forms and can do different levels of damage to your site.
+Malware comes in many forms and can do different levels of damage to your site and visitors computers.

 Now that's bad!

 I found out about malware from a client very early on.
 He told me that when he visited his site from a phone, he got redirected to a porno site.

 Needless to say, I was embarrassed that I had no answers for him.
 Another website developer told me that his site had malware and it had to be cleaned up.